 You need an officially registered address in Germany.
 This is done at your local Bürgeramt.
 The process is called Anmeldung and we explain everything in detail in our How to register an address in Germany article.
 The Anmeldung only takes 15 minutes but you might have to wait several weeks to get an appointment at the Bürgeramt.

-You get a tax ID after registering you address which you need to open a business with the tax office (Finanzamt).
+You get a tax ID after registering your address which you need to open a business with the tax office (Finanzamt).

 - ID or passport.

-- Birth certificates and/or marriage certificate, especially if this is the first time you register a German address.
+- Birth certificates and/or marriage certificates, especially if this is the first time you register a German address.